 "His conducting is clear and efficient, and the performances he elicited of Brahms and Beethoven from CMF's excellent orchestra were eloquent."
 Boulder Camera

-Conductor, composer, arranger, producer, pianist and singer/songwriter Steve Hackman is increasingly in demand as one the most compelling artists contributing to a new landscape in classical music.
+Conductor, composer, arranger, producer and songwriter Steve Hackman is one the most innovative artists contributing to a new landscape in classical music.
 Fluent in both classical and popular repertoire, he crafts virtuosic, cross-genre works and performances that intrigue the established audience and engage an excited new one.

-From 2009-2013, Hackman served as co-creative director of the Happy Hour series with the Indianapolis Symphony, where he pioneered a new type of concert experience by producing, arranging/composing and conducting compelling presentations that blended classical with pop.
-He now brings these programs to orchestras across the country as a guest conductor.
+From 2013 to 2015, Hackman was music director of the "Mash-Up" series at the Colorado Music Festival.
+From 2009 to 2013, Hackman served as co-creative director of the Happy Hour at the Symphony Series with the Indianapolis Symphony, where, along with co-artistic directors Time For Three (TF3), he pioneered a new type of concert experience by producing, arranging/composing and conducting compelling presentations that blended classical with pop.
+He returns as guest conductor annually.